ZF4444/MMAL-Net/README.md

 # MMAL-Net

-This is a PyTorch implementation of the paper ["Multi-branch and Multi-scale Attention Learning for Fine-Grained Visual Categorization (MMAL-Net)"](https://arxiv.org/abs/2003.09150) (Fan Zhang, Meng Li, Guisheng Zhai, Yizhao Liu).
+This is a PyTorch implementation of the paper ["Multi-branch and Multi-scale Attention Learning for Fine-Grained Visual Categorization (MMAL-Net)"](https://arxiv.org/abs/2003.09150) (Fan Zhang, Meng Li, Guisheng Zhai, Yizhao Liu), and the paper has been accepted by the 27th International Conference on Multimedia Modeling (MMM2021).
 Welcome to discuss with us in issues!

 ![avatar](./network.png)